-- Management/employees are encouraged not to discuss the case, facts, suspicions, or allegations with anyone outside the organization or those within the organization that do not have a legitimate need to know unless specifically asked to do so by Audit Services or law enforcement.
+- Management/employees should not discuss the case, facts, suspicions or allegations with anyone outside the organization or those within the organization who do not have a legitimate need to know unless specifically asked to do so by the Office of Inspector General or law enforcement.

-- Management/employees are to cooperate with the investigative audit process through answering questions, furnishing written statements, volunteering information important to the investigative audit, etc.
+- Management/employees are required to cooperate with the investigative process by answering questions, furnishing written statements, volunteering information important to the investigation, etc.

-- All Clerk of Court departments/employees are required to comply with this policy.
+- All departments/employees under the Clerk of the Court and Board of County Commissioners are required to comply with this policy.

-Nothing in this directive or policy shall be construed to interfere with, limit, restrict, or otherwise impair the Clerk of Court’s or any official’s ability to manage, train, assigns or discipline their employees.
+Nothing in this policy shall be construed to interfere with, limit, restrict or otherwise impair Clerk of Court’s or any official’s ability to manage, train, assign or discipline their employees.